5/7/2025

 Analyst, Citi

 Great.
 Thanks for taking the question.
 Maybe just another question on DashPass here, Tony.
-I know you've gotten a few, but in the letter you talked about extending the value prop of DashPass in one queue and more things to come.
+I know you've gotten a few, but in the letter you talked about extending the value prop of DashPass and 1Q and more things to come.
 So I just wanted to maybe get more insights on how the value prop continues to grow and how that's driving just accelerating growth on DashPass.
-And then just more tactically speaking, I think we saw in New York recently, the City Council raised delivery cap fees and wondering, I know we've talked about New York and the impact quite a bit since the pandemic, but we love your thoughts on that, particularly with the seven rooms acquisition.
+And then Just more tactically speaking, I think we saw in New York recently, the city council raised delivery cap fees and wondering, you know, I know we've talked about New York and the impact quite a bit since the pandemic, but we love your thoughts on that, particularly with the seven rooms acquisition.
 Thank you.

 speaker